 The carrier can be exempt from this requirement if the carrier and shipper agree, in writing and before transportation operations, that the shipper is responsible for monitoring the temperature conditions or otherwise assuring that the food was held under acceptable temperature conditions during the transportation operation.

 More training is needed

-There are training requirements for carriers in this proposed rule.
-The training could potentially be provided in a half-day, online format similar to training referred to as DOT HM 181 – basic hazmat employee training – which is readily available in the private sector.
+We are proposing training requirements for carriers in this proposed rule.
+We would envision that this training could be provided in half-day online format similar to training referred to as DOT HM 181 – basic hazmat employee training – which is readily available in the private sector.
 The provision would require that the training be provided upon hiring and as needed thereafter.

 Carriers will be required to establish and maintain records that document training.
 Such records would include the date of the training, the type of training, and the person(s) trained.
 Given the importance of adequate training to the conduct of sanitary transportation operations, we believe this rule should also require that carriers maintain records documenting they have provided the required training.

-Patrick Brecht, Ph.D. is president of P.E.B.
+Patrick Brecht, Ph.D., president of P.E.B.
 Commodities Inc. and Bud Rodowick is manager of strategic relations for food safety and OEMs for Thermo King Corp.